Cyberia Computer Club Unified Theme

 Color Palette

 One of the defining features of this style framework is its color palette.
-It's generated from a few swatches using lots of (human-written ) algebra in the Oklab LCh color space.
+It's generated from a few swatches using lots of hand-written algebra in the Oklab LCh color space.

-$i GREY PINK PURPLE BLUE TEAL GREEN YELLOW ORANGE RED
+$i PINK PURPLE BLUE TEAL GREEN YELLOW ORANGE RED

 9